John Broadwood (song collector): Life and legacy

-He is known for the book or pamphlet dated 1843, originally published anonymously, usually known as Old English Songs.
+Broadwood is known for the book or pamphlet dated 1843, originally published anonymously, usually known as Old English Songs.
 It contains 16 folk songs, "set to music exactly as they are now sung", and with the words "given in their original rough state with an occasional slight alteration to render the sense intelligible".

 His niece, the noted song collector Lucy Broadwood, said that Old English Songs "is the first serious collection of English traditional songs that we possess"; and related that he insisted to George A. Dusart, the Worthing church organist who arranged Old English Songs for publication, that the songs should be set down exactly as he had heard them.
-According to the composer Ralph Vaughan Williams, he "is to be honoured in the annals of English folk-song".
+According to the composer Ralph Vaughan Williams, Broadwood "is to be honoured in the annals of English folk-song".
 In 1943, the music critic Frank Howes wrote a scholarly article about him to "celebrate the centenary year of scientific method applied editorially to the oral tradition of English folk-song".